![]() |

 How to conduct the test

-The fat-free body mass (FFBM) represents the body mass devoid of all fat whereas lean body mass (LBM) contains a small percentage of essential fat.
-For men Behnke considered it to be FFBM+3% essential fat and for females FFBM+12% fat (3% essential fat + 9% sex specific essential fat).
-The density of fat and fat free tissue remains relatively constant: fat = 0.9 grm/cm³ and fat free tissue = 1.1 grm/cm³.
+Fat-free body mass (FFBM) represents the body mass devoid of all fat, whereas lean body mass (LBM) contains a small percentage of essential fat.
+For men Behnke (1953)[1] considered it to be FFBM+3% essential fat and for females FFBM+12% fat (3% essential fat + 9% sex-specific essential fat).
+The density of fat and fat free tissue remains relatively constant: fat = 0.9 grm/cm³ and fat free tissue = 1.1 gm/cm³.

-AnalysisAnalysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training and diet between each test, the analysis would indicate an improvement in the athlete's percentage body fat.
+AnalysisAnalysis of the result is by comparing it with previous tests' results.
+It is expected that the analysis would indicate an improvement in the athlete's body fat percentage with appropriate training and diet between each test.
 Target GroupThis test is suitable for everyone but not for individuals where the test would be contraindicated.
 ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
-The test is not a good predictor of percentage body fat, however it can be used to indicate changes in body composition over time.
+The following link provides various factors influencing the results and test reliability.
+ValidityTest validity refers to how a test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.
+The test is not a good predictor of the percentage of body fat.
+However, the test can indicate changes in body composition over time.
 Advantages

 Disadvantages